Sleeping Beauty Cast and Creative Team

 Maggie Connard

-Maggie Connard is a teaching artist and performer who graduated with a BA in Dance from Point Park University.
-She teaches Rhythm & Motion and barre fitness at ODC, and has taught ballet, jazz, tap and musical theatre dance to children and adults.
-Maggie has performed with EmDance, Leyya Tawil's Dance Elixir, Deborah Slater Dance Theatre, and Printz Dance Project, among others.
-She also loves musical theatre and has performed in local productions of A Chorus Line, Singing in the Rain, Chicago, Cabaret, and White Christmas.
-Maggie is thrilled to be back for her second year of Panto fun at the beautiful Presidio Theatre!
+Maggie Connard (she/her) is a teaching artist and performer who graduated with a BA in Dance from Point Park University.
+She teaches Rhythm & Motion and barre fitness at ODC in SF, and has taught ballet, jazz, tap and musical theatre dance to children and adults.
+Maggie has performed locally in Singing in the Rain (Broadway By the Bay and Berkeley Playhouse), Cabaret (Shotgun Players), Chicago (Willows Theater) and White Christmas (Diablo Theater Company) and was most recently seen in SF Playhouse's production of A Chorus Line.
+Maggie is thrilled to be back for her third year of Panto fun at the beautiful Presidio Theatre!

 Orinda the Fairy